smtiitm/Fastspeech2_HS/README.md

-# Latest Fastspeech2 Models using Hybrid Segmentation (HS)
+# Latest Fastspeech2 Models using FLAT Start

-This repository branch `(New-Models)` contains new and high quality Fastspeech2 Models for Indian languages implemented using the Hybrid Segmentation (HS) for speech synthesis.
+This repository branch `(New-Models)` contains new and high quality Fastspeech2 Models for Indian languages implemented using the Flat Start for speech synthesis.
 The models are capable of generating mel-spectrograms from text inputs and can be used to synthesize speech.

 **NOTE: The main branch became large in size and underwent few changes in the inference and preprocessing scripts, necessitating the creation of a separate branch.
 Training information and the script will be shared after further code optimization and footprint reduction.**